 Downeast Counselor Association, a professional association for counselors in educational settings, mental health agencies, community organizations, employment agencies, rehabilitation programs and private practice.

 Maine Outdoor School is dedicated to fostering personal and community resilience through outdoor-based learning experiences in rural Maine.
 TREE is partnering with MOS to offer weekly experiential learning that is closely aligned with curriculum and student interest.

-Mano en Mano, an organization based in Milbridge, ME providing access to essential services, advocacy and education for Maine immigrants and farmworkers.
+Mano en Mano provides access to essential services, advocacy and education for Maine immigrants and farmworkers.
 TREE is working with partner Mano en Mano to address both overt and covert bias and create a more welcoming, inclusive, and equitable school climate.